zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentials.md

 ## Suggestions?

-If you wish to make a change to the *Hands-On Guide for GitLab CI/CD*, please submit your changes via Merge Request!
+If you wish to make a change to the *GitLab Security Essentials Hands-On Guide*, please submit your changes via Merge Request!